 Logic

-- The statement doesn’t necessarily mean that .
-Suppose that is some integer and consider the statements:
+- The statement P→Q doesn’t necessarily mean that Q→P. Suppose that a is some integer and consider the statements:

 - The first statement is true while the second one is false.